felipendc/RetroMusicPlayer/README.md

 </p>
 -->

-## This repository is just a fork o the original Retro Music project
+## This repository is just a fork of the original Retro Music project
 - You can find the original repositoy [here](https://github.com/RetroMusicPlayer/RetroMusicPlayer)

 </br>